pinecone-io/VSB/README.md

 Each experiment consists of three phases: _Setup_, _Populate_, and _Run_:

-* **Setup**: Prepares the database and workload for the experiment by createing tables and indexes and downloading or generating data.
+* **Setup**: Prepares the database and workload for the experiment by creating tables and indexes and downloading or generating data.
 * **Populate**: Loads the database with data, creates indexes, etc.
 * **Run**: Executes the workload against the database, measuring throughput, latency,